EncryptedGiraffe/personal-website/content/things.md

 > This means that everywhere I can stand is a place where I have no right to stand without permission and, as a consequence,
 > I exist only by the sufferance of the property owning elite.

+> The land monopoly consists of enforcement by government of land titles which do not rest upon personal occupancy and use.
+It also includes making the squatting of abandoned housing and other forms of property illegal.
+This leads to ground-rent, by which landlords get payment for letting others use the land they own but do not actually cultivate or use.
+It also allows the ownership and control of natural resources like oil, gas, coal and timber.
+This monopoly is particularly exploitative as the owner cannot claim to have created the land or its resources.
+It was available to all until the landlord claimed it by fencing it off and barring others from using it.
+> Until the nineteenth century, the control of land was probably the single most important form of privilege by which working people were forced to accept less than its product as a wage.
+While this monopoly is less important in a modern capitalist society (as few people know how to farm), it still plays a role (particularly in terms of ownership of natural resources).
+At a minimum, every home and workplace needs land on which to be built.
+Thus while cultivation of land has become less important, the use of land remains crucial.
+The land monopoly, therefore, ensures that working people find no land to cultivate, no space to set up shop and no place to sleep without first having to pay a landlord a sum for the privilege of setting foot on the land they own but neither created nor use.
+At best, the worker has mortgaged their life for decades to get their wee bit of soil or, at worse, paid their rent and remained as property-less as before.
+Either way, the landlords are richer for the exchange.

 ---